CDonalO/COSC349A1/README.md

 - admin login: Email="admin@cooladmin.com" Password="admin"

 Cloud based version Application design:
 We have two EC2 instances that host our webservers as well as an RDS database and and SES email service.
 The two EC2 instances both interact with database, but only the instance with the user site interacts with the SES service.
-The sites and database still have the same functions as with the vagrant version.
+The EC2 instances don't interact with eachother to maintain the separation between users and admins.
+The sites and database still have the same functions as with the vagrant versions apart from an SES email notification being sent to the user's email address on a successful booking.

 How to run on the cloud: